davidschepis/Homework9/README.md

 To install necessary dependencies, run the following command:

 ```
-david
+test
 ```

  ## Usage
-david
+test

  ## License
 This project is licensed under the Apache 2.0 License.

  ## Contributing
-david
+test

  ## Tests
 To run tests, run the following command:

 ```
-david
+test
 ```

  ## Questions
-If you have any questions about the repo, open an issue or contact me directly at [david](mailto:david).
+If you have any questions about the repo, open an issue or contact me directly at [test@gmail.com](mailto:test@gmail.com).
 You can find more of my work at [davidschepis](https://github.com/davidschepis).